wikindx/wikindx/website/web/src/content/contributing/website.md

 ## Version selector

 The last customization is a version selector displayed in the left column of the website.
-The PHP file `website/web/version-switch.php`, included in the final website, provides a live list in JSON format of all version of the website installed on SF.
+The PHP file `website/web/version-switch.php`, included in the final website, provides a live list in JSON format of all versions of the website installed on SF.
 A JS script included in the left column of each page uses this list of versions to allow a visitor to switch the current version instantly, without rebuilding old versions.